ReneSola (NYSE:SOL) Posts Earnings Results, Beats Estimates By $0.05 EPS

-ReneSola (NYSE:SOL) released its quarterly earnings results on Sunday.
-The semiconductor company reported $0.10 EPS for the quarter, beating analysts’ consensus estimates of $0.05 by $0.05, RTT News reports.
+ReneSola (NYSE:SOL) announced its quarterly earnings results on Sunday.
+The semiconductor company reported $0.10 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.05 by $0.05, RTT News reports.
 ReneSola had a net margin of 11.16% and a return on equity of 4.02%.
-During the same quarter last year, the company posted $0.06 earnings per share.
+During the same period in the prior year, the firm posted $0.06 earnings per share.

-ReneSola stock opened at $7.08 on Tuesday.
-The company has a market capitalization of $493.82 million, a PE ratio of 44.25 and a beta of 2.30.
-The firm has a fifty day simple moving average of $7.57 and a two-hundred day simple moving average of $9.80.
-ReneSola has a twelve month low of $1.51 and a twelve month high of $35.77.

-An institutional investor recently raised its position in ReneSola stock.
-Morgan Stanley grew its position in shares of ReneSola Ltd (NYSE:SOL) by 262.2% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+A hedge fund recently raised its stake in ReneSola stock.
+Morgan Stanley increased its stake in ReneSola Ltd (NYSE:SOL) by 262.2% during the 2nd quarter, according to its most recent Form 13F filing with the SEC.
 The fund owned 313,360 shares of the semiconductor company’s stock after acquiring an additional 226,856 shares during the period.
-Morgan Stanley owned about 0.45% of ReneSola worth $2,851,000 as of its most recent SEC filing.
-33.98% of the stock is owned by hedge funds and other institutional investors.
+Morgan Stanley owned approximately 0.45% of ReneSola worth $2,851,000 as of its most recent SEC filing.
+Institutional investors own 33.98% of the company’s stock.

 About ReneSola